Elika with 20 years of rental experience and knowledge is a brokerage you can count on.

 Step 1 – Organizing Documents and Funds

-It is important for tenants to be equipped entirely with their documents and funds before they start their apartment search, owing to the fact that the NYC apartments rental scene moves rapidly and properties can sometimes be snagged within hours of being listed.
+It is important for tenants to be equipped entirely with their documents and funds before they start their apartment search because the NYC apartments rental scene moves rapidly and properties can sometimes be snagged within hours of being listed.

 Step 2 – Prioritize Preferences